 In order to achieve maximum fluorescence intensity, the fluorochrome is usually excited at the wavelength at the peak of the excitation curve.
 At this point the emission detection is selected at the peak wavelength of the emission curve.
 The selections of excitation wavelengths and emission wavelengths are controlled by appropriate optical filters.
 In determining the spectral response of an optical system, technical corrections are required to take into account such factors as glass transmission and detector sensitivity variables for different wavelengths. iii

-What Are Some of the Measurement Benchmarks Used for Examining the Excited State and Emission Spectra in Flow Cytometry?
+Measurement Benchmarks Used for Examining the Excitation and Emission Spectra

 When electrons go from the excited state to the ground state there is a loss of vibrational energy.
 As a result, the emission spectrum is shifted to longer wavelengths than the excitation spectrum.
 This result is known as the Stokes Law or Stokes shift.
 The greater the Stokes shift, the easier it is to view separate excitation light from emission light.
 The emission intensity peak is usually lower than the excitation peak, and the emission curve is often a mirror image of the excitation curve, but shifted to longer wavelengths. i